allure-framework/allure-ruby/allure-ruby-commons/README.md

 Allure.configuration
 ```

+### Log level

+Log level can be also configured via environment variable `ALLURE_LOG_LEVEL` which accepts one of the following values: `DEBUG INFO WARN ERROR FATAL UNKNOWN`.

 ## Allure lifecycle

 Reports are built using API defined in AllureLifecycle class and using allure specific entities defined in models.